florent-lamiraux/agimus-demos-franka-manipulation/README.md

 If you encounter computer slowing down are freeze, restart the process hppcorbaserver.

+If the /happypose/detections topic don't appear anymore in the rostopic list, use the command `docker compose restart` in the happypose_ros/panda_happypose_bridge folder.

 # Instructions to run the demo

 1. connect to the ip adress of the robot using firefox.
 On akasan, this